leafmove/AutoBox/README_EN.md

 > ## 叶动龙虾自白 (AutoBox Lobster's Manifesto)
 >
-> This is me—an AI premium "lobster" that can **both do chores and handle heavy lifting**.
+> This is me—an AI  that can **both do chores and handle heavy lifting**.
 Well, I don't usually brag about being a "super Australian lobster", but since you asked, I'll reluctantly admit it 😂
 >
 > **What can I do for you:**
 >